The Perfect 3 or 4 Days in the Lake District Itinerary

 A ten-minute drive up the A592 from Windermere will take you to Kirkstone Pass, Ambleside.
 From here, you can pull off the road at the car park beside Kirkstone Pass Inn and enjoy the views.

-This perspective gives you a sweeping view of the sun setting over the hills, but those who choose to stay by the water won’t be disappointed either, as along the shores of Windermere Lake you’ll often be able to see the way the sky paints rainbow hues across the water.
+This perspective gives you a sweeping view of the sun setting over the hills and peaks like Scafell Pike, but those who choose to stay by the water won’t be disappointed either, as along the shores of Windermere Lake you’ll often be able to see the way the sky paints rainbow hues across the water.

 Kirkstone Pass